imclab/archive/README.markdown

 You can change the archive path (where the app is supposed to look for files) in the `config/paths.yml` file.
 You can also specify a `download_url` in there: this one is used as the base url when direct linking to the audio files.

+## Features

+- Visitors can create their own user accounts
+- Users can tag, comment and up/down-vote songs
+- Visitors can listen to the songs via HTML5 <audio> tag, or by clicking on the direct link to the audio file

 ## TODO